ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/modules/index.md

 ### Providing Modules Globally

-You can import and register modules to the Grid globally, but you need to ensure that this is done before **_any_** Grids are instantiated.
+You can import and register modules globally, but you need to ensure that this is done before **_any_** Grids are instantiated.
+Any modules registered globally will be available to all Grids.

 - Specify Modules Dependencies
 - Import Modules